Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/attestation.md

 ## Terminology

-Start with the private key in an attestable slot (9A, 9C, 9D, 9E).
-This key has a partner public key.
+Start with the private key in an attestable slot (9A, 9C, 9D, 9E, and 82 - 95).
+This key
+has a partner public key.

 On every YubiKey (since version 4.3) is an attestation key and certificate.
 These are in slot F9.